niteshagnihotri/form-builder/README.md

-form builder using json data
+Form builder using json data - Application built using next.js and tailwind css.

 commands to run application :
 1. npm install